-- a) to present information collated from NRAs regarding the current measures in place in MS. - b) to present the preliminary views of NRAs with respect to assessing and implementing equivalent access and choice, and - c) to seek the views of interested parties including consumers, end-users with disabilities, representative organisations, and service providers.
+- a) To present information collated from NRAs regarding the current measures in place in Member States, - b) To present the preliminary views of NRAs with respect to assessing and implementing equivalent access and choice, and - c) To incorporate the views, as relevant, of interested parties that responded to the public consultation and participated in BEREC's public hearing

-This consultation relates solely to the provisions of Article 23a, which are specific to electronic communications.
-While examples are provided, this paper is not intended to specifically address particular accessibility issues relating to particular provisions being put in place under Article 26 in MS for equivalent access to emergency services.
-The paper is not intended to address the accessibility of content in relation to broadcasting.
+This paper relates solely to the provisions of Article 23a, which are specific to electronic communications.
+While examples are provided, this paper is not intended to specifically address accessibility issues relating to particular provisions being put in place under Article 26 of the 2009 USD in Member States for equivalent access to emergency services.